breatheco-de/exercise-instagram-feed-bootstrap/README.md

 Do not clone this repository because we are going to be using a different template.

-We recommend opening the `html template repository` using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recommended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod).
+We encourage using the `html template repository` using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recommended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod).
 Alternatively, you can clone it on your local computer using the `git clone` command.

 This is the repository you need to open or clone: